home-assistant/developers.home-assistant/docs/app_integration_setup.md

 The local instance can be discovered if Home Assistant has the [zeroconf component] configured.
 If not configured, the user will need to be asked for the local address of their instance.

 When the address of the instance is known, the app will ask the user to authenticate via [OAuth2 with Home Assistant].
-Home Assistant uses IndieAuth, which means that for to redirect to a url that triggers your app, you need to take some extra steps.
+Home Assistant uses IndieAuth, which means that to be able to redirect to a url that triggers your app, you need to take some extra steps.
 Make sure to read the last paragraph of the "Clients" section thoroughly.

 ## Registering the device

 Once you have tokens to authenticate as a user, it's time to register the app with the app component in Home Assistant.
 Each native app will need to build their own support layer for their app.
 The setup of your component will need to use a config flow so that it is configurable via the user interface and can access advanced Home Assistant features like the device registry.

 Let's take as an example that we're building an iOS application and that it is supported by the `ios` component in Home Assistant.
 If the component is loaded, it will register a new API endpoint on `/api/ios/register` (requiring authentication).
-The app can post to this endpoint to register the users device with Home Assistant.
+The app can post to this endpoint to register the users' device with Home Assistant.
 Example payload:

 ```json
 {